hazeycode/brucelib/README.md

 **WARNING: WORK IN PROGRESS**

-A monorepo of [modules](#modules) for programming cross-platform, interactive, real-time applications such as games, simulations, engines and editors.
+A monorepo of [modules](#modules) for programming portable, high-performance, soft-real-time applications.

 The planned scope of this project is to target all the popular desktop, mobile and console platforms.
 While most modules have no system dependencies; the [platform](modules/platform) module is currently limted to Linux and Windows and the [graphics](modules/graphics) module is limited to OpenGL 4.4+ and D3D11.
 More backends are planned and the modules are designed to make adding new backends fairly trivial.